 West Virginia uses randomly selected precincts as audit units.

-The audit is expanded to a full manual count of all voter-verified paper ballots if the results of the audit show discrepancies that differ by more than one percent from the initial count, or that show a different outcome for an election contest.
-“After the hand count of each precinct is recorded, the board shall compare the recorded tallies with the tabulated results of the same precincts. . . . if the difference between the tabulated results . . . and the hand counted results of the same ballots is more than 1% of the total votes cast, all precincts must be hand counted.”
-(The statute does not address whether an audit can expand directly to a statewide hand count.)
+The audit is expanded to a full manual count of a county’s voter-verified paper ballots if the results of the audit show discrepancies that differ by more than one percent from the initial count, or that show a different outcome for an election contest.
+Specifically, the rule states that “if the difference between the tabulated results . . . and the hand counted results of the same ballots is more than 1% of the total votes cast, all precincts must be hand counted.”
+WV State Rule 153-18-7.
+(While the statute is clear that the audit can expand to a full hand count within a county, it does not address whether an audit can expand directly to a statewide hand count.)

 For recount laws, see Citizens for Election Integrity Minnesota website.